matpiwowarski/movies/README.md

 # [Movies](https://master.d23jhzcn7gfvfp.amplifyapp.com)
-Web app with movie database.
+Simple web app that displays searched movies from the database.

 ## Goal of the project
 Learn React with AWS services.